Who we are

 The prices shown are PER PERSON PER NIGHT for bookings made direct with the hosts and are based on two people sharing a double or twin room per night.
 The rates include all taxes and, unless otherwise stated, full cooked breakfast.

 The single occupancy rate of a double/twin room is also shown.

-The majority of our B&Bs are private homes with 2-3 bedrooms – do not leave it too late to book.
-July and August are notoriously busy months – it is essential to book ahead.
-See Travel Tips for Bank Holiday dates and book well ahead.
+The majority of our B&Bs are private homes with 2-3 bedrooms.
+Do not leave it too late to book, particularly in the notoriously busy months of July and August when it is essential to book ahead.
+See Travel Tips for Bank Holiday dates.

 PLEASE NOTE THAT MANY B&BS WILL NOT ACCEPT ONE NIGHT BOOKINGS AT WEEKENDS AND PEAK PERIODS.

 When you make a booking you will be asked to give your expected arrival time.
-If you are delayed, please telephone and advise your host or THEY MAY RE-LET THE ROOM!
+If you are delayed please telephone and advise your host or, if you haven’t paid in advance, THEY MAY RE-LET THE ROOM!
 Most hosts expect you to arrive between 1700-1900 hours.

 Bathroom facilities are either shared, ensuite or private and are listed in the description.
 If you have a particular preference please enquire at the time of booking.

 ENSUITE FACILITIES include a bath/shower room with access directly from the bedroom.